-- An application to spend time and communicate with the children.
+An application for parenting orders may be made by a non-parent for the children to spend time and communicate with them.
 These applications are usually made where the parents, or one of them, are refusing any meaningful relationship between the children and the grandparent or other person.
-The type of contact likely to be granted by the Court will depend on the individual circumstances of the case, however it is usually less time than is ordered in favour of a parent.
+The type of contact likely to be granted by the court will depend on the individual circumstances of the case.
+However, it is usually less time than is ordered in favour of a parent.

-- Applications to obtain parental responsibility for the children and orders for the children to live with a grandparent or other person.
-These applications are usually made where both parents are unwilling, unable or lack the capacity to care for the children (for example, as a result of addiction problems or family violence).
+An application for parental responsibility for the children may also be made by a grandparent or other person.
+These applications are usually made where both parents are unwilling, unable or lack the capacity to be legally responsible for the children (for example, as a result of addiction problems or family violence).

 - When there is significant concern for the welfare of the children due to risk factors such as abuse, addiction or violence; or

 - When there has been a breakdown in the relationship between the parents and the other adult, and the other adult believe is it is in the children’s best interests to maintain a relationship despite the objection of the parents.